 - 1. This is a request for consideration for a grant and does not constitute a commitment for funding from the Community Heritage Preservation Grant Program administered by MDAH. - 2.
 Individuals submitting this grant request on behalf of applicants have the necessary authority to request consideration of this project by MDAH. - 3.
 This is a matching grant program in which only a portion of the total project cost can be supplied by the grant funds; matching share will be supplied by applicants in the form of cash.
 In-kind matches will not be considered or credited to applicants.
 Projects with a cash match larger than 20% will score higher; however, any amount offered as a match must be guaranteed.
 There will be no amendments to lower the match percentage amount. - 4.
 No work covered in this application is to begin until applicants have been notified in writing that funds have been awarded and have accepted in writing the terms and conditions of the grant.
 No work is to begin until the work has been approved by the Permit Committee and applicants have received an official Mississippi Landmark Permit. - 5.
 If a grant is received, a 25-year preservation and maintenance covenant must be submitted to MDAH in which the grantee agrees to maintain the property and not abandon it.
 Covenants are transferable. - 6.
 If a grant is received, all obligations for material work are to be paid by the grantee, who will then receive reimbursement from the Department of Finance and Administration, based on prior agreement and approval by MDAH. - 7.
-The availability of funds for reimbursable expenses incurred by grantees is dependent upon the authorization and sale of legislatively approved general obligation bonds by the Mississippi State Bond Commission.
-Until the Commission sells the bonds, reimbursement funds will not be available. - 8.
-Grants will be administered in accordance with all applicable state laws, regulations, policies, requirements, and guidelines, including Title VI of the 1964 Civil Rights Act, non-discrimination on the basis of handicap, and equal employment opportunity and labor laws. - 9.
-Projects shall be carried out pursuant to the relevant treatment in The Secretary of the Interior's Standards for the Treatment of Historic Properties as outlined in Appendix B and the International Existing Building Code 2012. - 10.
+Grants will be administered in accordance with all applicable state laws, regulations, policies, requirements, and guidelines, including Title VI of the 1964 Civil Rights Act, non-discrimination on the basis of handicap, and equal employment opportunity and labor laws. - 8.
+Projects shall be carried out pursuant to the relevant treatment in The Secretary of the Interior's Stand-ards for the Treatment of Historic Properties as outlined in Appendix B and the International Existing Building Code 2012. - 9.
 Procurement actions will be conducted in accordance with the State of Mississippi bidding and procurement laws.